-The fall 2012 semester took GSD students to Rotterdam, Netherlands, where they worked and studied with Rem Koolhaas, Dutch architect, architectural theorist, urbanist and Professor in Practice of Architecture and Urban Design at the GSD.
+The fall 2012 semester took GSD students to Rotterdam, Netherlands, where they studied with Rem Koolhaas, Dutch architect, architectural theorist, urbanist and Professor in Practice of Architecture and Urban Design at the GSD.
 Rem Koolhaas is founding partner of OMA, and of its research-oriented counterpart AMO, currently based in Rotterdam, Netherlands.
 The research was continued by the fall 2014 studio abroad cohort and exhibited at the 2014 Venice Biennale.

-The studio in Rotterdam was accompanied by two seminars: The Present Environmental Predicament: Design and the Limits to Growth, led by Sébastien Marot, and Elements, led by Stephan Trüby.
+The studio was accompanied by two seminars: The Present Environmental Predicament: Design and the Limits to Growth, led by Sébastien Marot, and Elements, led by Stephan Trüby.
 The 2012 fall studio in Rotterdam took place from September 2–November 20.

 Photo courtesy Arthur Liu (MArch II '13)

 The second studio abroad opportunity at the GSD took students to Tokyo, Japan during the spring 2012 semester.
-Students were able to work and study with Japanese arthict Toyo Ito, founder of Toyo Ito & Associates and known for creating conceptual architecture.
+Students studied with Japanese arthict Toyo Ito, founder of Toyo Ito & Associates and known for creating conceptual architecture.
 Toyo Ito led his studio, Thinking about Home-for-All in conjunction with two seminars: Evolutionary Productions, led by Yusuke Obuchi, and Metabolic Tokyo, led by Ken Tadashi Oshima.

 The fall 2011 studio abroad opportunity marked the first of many to come.
-The program took place in Paris, France where students worked and studied with Anne Lacaton, of Lacaton & Vassal.
+The program took place in Paris, France where students studied with Anne Lacaton, of Lacaton & Vassal.
 The studio, Storyboard as Architecture Project, was accompanied by two seminars: Paris: The Design of a Metropolis, led by Antoine Picon, and What Are We Up To? led by Sébastien Marot.

 Photo of Prof. Antoine Picon with studio, courtesy James Leng (MArch I AP '13)